martimy/Bat-Q/README.md

 ### Questions page

-The Questions page displays (almost) all of the Batfish question grouped in categories.
+The Questions page displays (almost) all of the Batfish questions grouped in categories.
 Select the questions you would like to use from the left side of the main screen.
 The right side of the main screen shows input fields for the selected questions.
 Most questions accept optional input parameters so there is no need to specify these parameters.
 Mandatory parameters are denoted by an asterisk.

 Use the side bar to save the selected questions (in the Downloads folder, by default).
 You can also upload previously saved questions from YAML file.